-One of the best ways I’ve seen this done is by recognizing a target account in a blog post.
-This doesn’t mean just calling out a company or specific person on a whim, but writing about a topic you know they are knowledgeable in and making an affirmational mention acknowledging their expertise.
+One very effective way to use such content is by recognizing a target account in a blog post.
+This doesn’t mean you should call out a company or person on a whim.
+Rather, write about a topic in which your target account or prospect has expertise, and then mention that expertise in your post.

-This is by far one of the most respectful ways to create an introduction with a target buyer because the way the mention is formatted typically compliments an idea or product.
-It also gives you the opportunity to interact with the target buyer on social media.
-As a rule of thumb, I like to use Twitter as the first channel for an interaction as it’s a bit more casual, but still delivers the same message: “we saw what you’re doing, and we think it’s valuable enough to publish on our own blog.”
+This is a respectful way to set the stage for an introduction.
+It’s delivered as a compliment, and it gives you the opportunity to interact with prospects via social media.
+As a rule of thumb, we recommend using Twitter as the first channel for any interaction, since it’s a bit more casual, but it still delivers the same message: “We saw what you’re doing, and we think it’s valuable enough to publish on our blog.”

-Best case scenario, your target interacts with your content and gives you the opportunity to start a conversation.
-Worst case scenario, your target doesn’t interact, but likely still sees the content, thus inserting your brand in the back of their minds and subconsciously making them more receptive to future marketing material.
+When you use your blog posts in this way, the best-case scenario is your targets interact with your content and give you the opportunity to start a conversation.
+Worst case scenario, your targets don’t interact, but still see the content, making them more receptive to future marketing materials.

 2. Sending Personalized Emails to Target-Account Contacts

-Say for instance you’ve identified a group of 20 contacts at one of your top accounts who could potentially be involved in the sales cycle for your solution, but your sales team hasn’t been able to effectively engage any of them.
-One ABM tactic to consider would be to create a small series of emails personalized by role.
-Each email variation could contain content relevant to that specific person’s challenges as you know them.
-By passing these email templates to sales, you’re setting them up for success and allowing them to focus on increasing the speed of their sales cycles instead of crafting the perfect email every time they engage with a target account.
+For example, suppose you’ve identified 20 contacts at one of your top accounts who are likely prospects, but your sales team hasn’t been able to effectively engage any of them.
+One ABM tactic would be a series of emails personalized by role.
+Each email variation could contain content relevant to each contact’s known concerns.
+By passing these email templates to sales, you set them up for success.
+You empower them to boost the speed of their sales cycles rather than spending time crafting the perfect email every time they engage with a target account.

-The first (and most obvious) thing to understand about emailing your target buyers is that if it’s too personal, it can seem intrusive.
-It’s better to make sure your email is full of helpful and creative content around known contact concerns, rather than simply trying to show how much you know about the contact personally.
-The best emails I’ve seen are concise, conversational and relevant.
-The worst thing you can do is start telling the recipient everything there is to know about your product and the amazing deals going on for one day only.
+The first (and most obvious) thing to remember about email is that if it’s too personal, it can seem intrusive.
+Don’t try to show how much you know about the contact personally.
+Instead, fill the email with helpful and creative content addressing the contact’s known concerns.
+The best emails are concise, conversational and relevant.
+The worst are the ones that tell the recipient everything there is to know about your product and the “amazing deals going on for one day only.”
 Frankly, it’s a lame tactic and it’s only going to get your email deleted or left unread.

-While we’re on the topic, another easy way to kill your ABM email campaign is to spam your target accounts.
-Sounds obvious, but I see it all the time – I filled out one form on a piece of gated content and suddenly I’m receiving five emails a day with more whitepapers, more special offers and more headaches.
-This crappy email tactic is only going to lead to mass unsubscribes from your ABM lists, which will prove devastating to a campaign.
+Another easy way to kill your ABM email campaign is to spam your target accounts.
+We’ve all seen it: you fill out one form on a piece of gated content and suddenly you’re receiving five emails a day with more whitepapers, more special offers, and more headaches.
+This email tactic only leads to mass unsubscribes from ABM lists, which is devastating to any campaign.

 3. Leveraging Social Media to Engage Target Accounts…Tactfully

-In my opinion, social media is an ABM gold mine.
-By monitoring social posting, we can gather tons of information about our target buyers without ever having a face-to-face conversation with them.
-People tend to post about their pain points and challenges, which gives us marketers the opportunity to deliver valuable content at the right time.
-Liking, commenting, and sharing lets your target accounts know you’re engaged and will increase your credibility by the time you reach out to start a conversation.
+Social media is an ABM gold mine.
+By monitoring social posts, we can gather tons of information about target buyers without ever having face-to-face conversations with them.
+People tend to post about their pain points and challenges, which gives us the opportunity to respond with valuable content at the right time.
+By simply liking, commenting on, and sharing your buyers’ posts, you tell your target accounts you’re engaged and credible.

-One of the most valuable tools I’ve used is the list building feature in Twitter.
+One of the most valuable tools we’ve used is the list-building feature in Twitter.
 Simply create a list in your Twitter account, add the usernames of your target accounts and the decision-makers at those accounts, and then monitor what they’re sharing.
-Find out what type of content they tend to interact with (blog posts, infographics, videos, etc.) and then develop content based on your findings.
+Find out what types of content (blog posts, infographics, videos, etc.) they tend to interact with, and then develop content based on your findings.